Deta-Cold/delta-firmware/docs/common/message-workflows.md

 ## ResetDevice

-Reset device message performs Trezor device setup and generates new wallet with new recovery seed.
+Reset device message performs detahard device setup and generates new wallet with new recovery seed.
 The device must be in unitialized state, the firmware is already installed but it has not been initialized yet.
 If it is initialized and the user wants to perform a reset device, the device must be wiped first.
-If the Trezor is prepared for its initialization the screen is showing "Go to trezor.io".
-The reset device can be done in Trezor Wallet interface (https://trezor.io/start) and also with Python trezorctl command.
+If the detahard is prepared for its initialization the screen is showing "Go to detahard.io".
+The reset device can be done in detahard Wallet interface (https://detahard.io/start) and also with Python detahardctl command.
 After sending message to the device, device warn us to never make a digital copy of your recovery seed and never upload it online, this message has to be confirmed by pressing on "I understand" on the device.
-After confirmed, the device produces internal entropy which is random of 32 bytes, requests external entropy which is produced in computer and computes mnemonic (recovery seed) using internal, external entropy and given strength (12, 18 or 24 words).
-Trezor Wallet interface doesn't provide option to choose how many words there should be in the generated mnemonic (recovery seed).
-It is hardcoded to 12 words for Trezor Model T but if done with python's trezorctl command it can be chosen (for initialization with python's trezorctl command, 24 words mnemonic is default).
-After showing mnemonic on the Trezor device, Trezor Model T requires 2 random words to be entered to the device to confirm the user has written down the mnemonic properly.
+After confirmed, the device produces internal entropy which is random of 32 bytes, requests external entropy which is produced in computer and computes mnemonic (recovery seed) using internal, external entropy and given strength (12, 18 or 24 words). detahard Wallet interface doesn't provide option to choose how many words there should be in the generated mnemonic (recovery seed).
+It is hardcoded to 12 words for detahard Model T but if done with python's detahardctl command it can be chosen (for initialization with python's detahardctl command, 24 words mnemonic is default).
+After showing mnemonic on the detahard device, detahard Model T requires 2 random words to be entered to the device to confirm the user has written down the mnemonic properly.
 If there are errors in entered words, the device shows the recovery seed again.
 If the backup check is successful, the setup is finished.
-If the Trezor Wallet interface is used, user is asked to set the label and pin (setting up the pin can be skipped) for the wallet, this is optional when using python trezorctl command.
+If the detahard Wallet interface is used, user is asked to set the label and pin (setting up the pin can be skipped) for the wallet, this is optional when using python detahardctl command.

 ## RecoveryDevice

-Recovery device lets user to recover BIP39 seed into empty Trezor device.
-First the device asks user for the number of words in recovered seed, the words are typed in one by one - on the device screen when using Trezor model T, with Trezor One the user can decide to do the advanced recovery (with entering seed using matrix similarly to entering PIN) or standard recovery (with entering the seed to the host computer one by one in random order).
+Recovery device lets user to recover BIP39 seed into empty detahard device.
+First the device asks user for the number of words in recovered seed, the words are typed in one by one - on the device screen when using detahard model T, with detahard One the user can decide to do the advanced recovery (with entering seed using matrix similarly to entering PIN) or standard recovery (with entering the seed to the host computer one by one in random order).
 The process continues with